secworks/mkmif/README.md

 ([Microchip 23K640](https://www.microchip.com/wwwproducts/en/23K640)), a
 serial SRAM with a SPI interface.

 ## Purpose and Functionality ##
 The Master Key Memory is where a cryptographic master key is stored. the key is used (for example) to cryptographically wrap other keys and secrets.
-By wiping the MKM and thus the master key, the wrapped secrets are protected against leakage to an attacker.
+By wiping the MKM and thus the master key, the wrapped secrets are protected against leakage to a local attacker that physically breaks an actuve tamper detect shield.

-The core will in a future version provide functionality to autonomosly protect against memory remanence effects by rotating bits in stored data and moving data to different addresses in the external memory.
-The core will also be able to automously zeroise the memory when given an alarm.
+The core will in future versions provide functionality to autonomosly protect against memory remanence effects by rotating bits in stored data and moving data to different addresses in the external memory.
+The core will also be able to automously zeroise the memory when given an alarm signal.

-The current version however simply provides an interface to the slower, serial memory.
+The current version however simply provides an interface to the slower, serial memory including initializing the memory in the correct mode.
+The core supports three commands: read word, write word and initalize memory.

-Read and write commands given while ready is low will be ignored.

 ## Limitations ##